priyakalot/affective-computing-nlu/betterlistener/data/nlu.md

 - yikes!
 - eek!
 - Aah!
+- ouch
+- I'm scared for you
+- That's really scary
-- fear
+- I fear that
+- I'm worried
-- worry
+- That's worrisome
+- I would be worried
+- I would be afraid too
-- anxiety
+- anxiety is no joke
+- I'm anxious
+- I'm fearful
-- fearful
+- I know you're fearful
-- insecurity
+- Everyone feels some insecurity sometimes
+- It's okay to be insecure
-- apprehension
+- I sense some apprehension
+- are you in danger?
+- that seems dangerous
-- danger
+- it's dangerous
-- suspicion
+- I'm suspiscious
+- Try not to panic!
-- panic
+- I would panic
+- I'm panicking!
-- dread
+- I feel a sense of dread
+- How dreadful!
-- afraid
+- It's okay to be afraid
-- nervousness
+- nervousness is normal
+- im nervous
+- are you nervous too?
-- unease
+- we are uneasy
-- uncertainty
+- uncertainty is frightening
-- discomfort
+- discomfort is tricky
+- i'm uncomfortable
+- you're uncomfortable
-- terror
+- that sounds terrifying

 ## intent:surprise
 - Oops, sorry.
 I wasn't listening